 By instructing an Energy Assessor from the outset, and asking them specifically what you can do to improve your EPC rating, you will be working from a position of certainty, and be able to target the most cost effective changes for your property.

-So, get an energy assessor to assess your property first and make some recomendations to you (which will be far better than just relying on any recomendations listed on the EPC), and then get that same energy assessor back to assess the property again once you've completed any works.
-This will clearly cost more, but it's likely to save you even more money by avoiding 'improvements' that would not make a useful difference.
+So, get an energy assessor to assess your property first and make some recomendations to you (this is better than just relying on recomendations listed on the EPC), and then get that same energy assessor back to assess the property again once you've completed any works.

 Click here to return to our 'Improve Your EPC' main page, and see if there is another way you could improve your EPC rating.